About This Drug

 Food and Drug Interactions

-- There are no known interactions of degarelix with food or other medicines.
+- There are no known interactions of degarelix with food.

 When to Call the Doctor